 How can I Make the Big Sibling Gift Special?

 If there are older siblings in the family, please take the extra time to include a simple gift for them so they know they are special too.
 Families have space in their online Gift Application to indicate the big sibling’s name, age, and interests, so please be sure to review this before making the gift.
 It is not required to seek out an item that the family has listed as being an interest to that child, rather the suggestion is there in case we happen to have something that would be a good fit.
-We occasionally have donated items like Manitoba Museum passes to give to families as a big sibling gift, or brand new/used books from the program ‘Share the Magic’ (contact Joy at email@example.com to request books).
+We always have brand new/used books from the program ‘Share the Magic’ (contact Brenda at firstname.lastname@example.org to request books).
 The gift can be as simple as wrapping a book, or toy.
 If the family has indicated that the big sibling needs clothing, and if you have some available, you are welcome to count clothing as their big sibling gift.
-There are often big sibling items in our Volunteer Inventory so if you are short, have a look to see what stock in already near you.
+There are often big sibling items in our St. Anne’s storage unit so if you are short, text Amnesty to learn what stock may be available.
 Not all Gift Applicants list their older children in their application, so if you arrive to deliver a baby gift and you see older children, please don’t ask them why they didn’t mention the older kids, as the parent likely had a reason.

 5) Paper Resources